GRANT AND FUNDING OPPORTUNITIES

 Other funding Sources

 Local Community Development Corporations, city council, private businesses, banks, law firms, fundraisers, and more!

 Founded in 2000 by a high school teacher in the Bronx, DonorsChoose.org empowers public school teachers from across the country to request much-needed materials and experiences for their students.

-Please contact us at 216.561.5005 x20 for help in pursuing grants to support CAL’s exceptional arts and arts integrated programming in your classroom(s).
+This resource is provided courtesy of Center for Arts-Inspired Learning (CAL) to aid educators in bringing resources to their students.
+Please contact us at 216.561.5005 x25 for help in pursuing grants to support CAL’s exceptional arts and arts integrated programming in your classroom(s).